Business Organization — Business Formalities

 - Rules for meetings: annual, regular, or special meetings need to be discussed in the bylaws.

-- Any conflicts of interest clauses so that the corporation is full protected from IRS penalties.
+- Any conflicts of interest clauses so that the corporation is fully protected from IRS penalties.

 - Establishment of rules for amending bylaws.